jolivain/trusted-firmware-a/docs/getting_started/prerequisites.rst

 The following libraries must be available to build one or more components or supporting tools:

-- OpenSSL >= 3.0
+- OpenSSL >= 1.1.1

    Required to build the cert_create tool.

    .. note::

-    OpenSSL 3.0 has to be built from source code, as it's not available in the default package repositories in recent Ubuntu versions.
+    Older Linux versions may require OpenSSL 3.0 to be built from source code, as it may not be available in the default package repositories.
     Please refer to the OpenSSL project documentation for more information.

 The following libraries are required for Trusted Board Boot and Measured Boot
 support: